Stocks buoyed by trade hopes, set for best weekly winning streak in half a year

 “Nonetheless, we still interpret the story as another sign that a US-China trade deal is moving closer and markets probably do as well.”

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS added 0.55 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan added 0.55 percent.
 The index has gained 1.3 percent this week.
 The Shanghai Composite Index .SSEC was up 1 percent.

 Australian stocks rose 0.5 percent, South Korea's KOSPI .KS11 advanced 0.6 percent and Japan's Nikkei .N225 gained more than 1 percent to a one-month high.